AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Introduction

-Despite its power, the practical adoption of phase-field simulation remains unevenly realized.
-Simulating microstructure evolution requires not only deep knowledge of the underlying physics, but also mastery of numerical solvers and platform-specific input syntax --- a combination that places a steep barrier between scientific intent and executable computation~\cite{wilson2017,gaston2009moose}.
-A grain growth simulation in MOOSE alone requires configuring coupled blocks for mesh generation, order parameter initialization, grain boundary evolution, Allen--Cahn kernels, and adaptive time-stepping, often exceeding one hundred lines of tightly coupled syntax~\cite{moose_examples,moelans2008quantitative}.
-For newcomers, this barrier delays productive research by weeks or months, effectively restricting mesoscale modeling to a narrow community of expert computational scientists.
-Reproducibility compounds the problem: small differences in mesh resolution, solver tolerances, or undocumented parameter choices can produce quantitatively different results~\cite{milkowski2018replicability,wilkinson2016}, and the absence of structured workflows impedes the systematic generation of simulation datasets needed to build processing--microstructure--property databases~\cite{olson1997computational}.
+Yet the power of these frameworks comes at a steep practical price: translating a scientific objective into an executable phase-field model demands simultaneous expertise in thermodynamics, kinetic equations, numerical discretization, nonlinear solvers, and platform-specific input syntax~\cite{wilson2017,gaston2009moose}.
+Even a standard grain-growth simulation in MOOSE requires tightly coupled specifications for meshing, order-parameter initialization, free-energy and evolution kernels, boundary conditions, solver controls, and adaptive time integration, often exceeding one hundred lines of interdependent syntax~\cite{moose_examples,moelans2008quantitative}.
+An error in any one of these components can produce an input-parsing failure, solver divergence, or --- most insidiously --- a numerically completed simulation that violates the intended physics.
+This last failure mode connects the expertise barrier to a deeper reproducibility problem: differences in spatial resolution, solver tolerances, initial conditions, or undocumented parameter choices can alter quantitative results without any visible sign of error~\cite{milkowski2018replicability,wilkinson2016}, and the absence of structured workflows impedes the systematic generation of simulation datasets needed to build processing--microstructure--property databases~\cite{olson1997computational}.